gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 I'm really surprised that **the audio is so good**.

-I'm not even using the SOTA (state of the art) models.
+I'm not even using the state-of-the-art models.
 I'm using Chirp 3, which is pretty recent, but there are other better model.
 You pass a text to it, and it puts breaks, entonation...
-It can even understand that whispery.site is pronounced whispery dot site and the dot is not the end of a sentence.
+It even understands that whispery.site is pronounced whispery dot site and the dot is not the end of a sentence.

 ![](/img/result-email-whispery.png)

 Audio is quite good.
 You can [hear a test here](/summary-email.mp3).

-### Embarrasement
+### Embarrassment

 When I launched Xowit I quoted the famous sentence ["If you're not embarrassed by the first version of your product, you've launched too late"]({{< ref "2025-03-24-xowit.md" >}}).

-Well, I'm embarrased with Email Whispery.
+Well, I'm embarrassed with Email Whispery.

-Deeply embarrased.
+Deeply embarrassed.

-The app needs to ask for OAUTH access to Google and also permissions to read Gmail.
+The app needs to ask for OAuth access to Google and also permissions to read Gmail.
 Since reading email is a protected activity, I need to go through a verification process including recording a video with an unknown outcome.
 I could wait for it to finish, but I haven't even recorded the video.
 I could stay on testing, but I would need to add one by one the emails of people testing

 Instead, people will get a very scary screen telling them "go away" and they need to go to advanced